esendex/jquery.esendex.sms/README.md

 jQuery.Esendex.Sms
 ==================

-You can easily integrate with Esendex's Echo application using our jQuery plugin.
+jQuery.Esendex.Sms is a Javascript solution which enables quick and easy integration with Esendex's Echo application for send SMS text or voice messages.
 Here's how:

 *  Add jQuery to you page (jquery-1.8 or later is supported)
 *  Include the jquery.esendex.sms.js file